Infosec Institute

 What can I do if I cannot contact a researcher who reported a vulnerability?

-All researchers are required to have a twitter account and their email available on their profile.
+All researchers are required to have a their email available on their profile.
 If the after several attempts to contact the researcher, you hear nothing, please contact us and we will try to resolve the situation as soon as possible.

 Am I required to pay anything to a researcher who reported a vulnerability?